DatumDive/LegalEaseApp/README.md

-# LegalEase - One Stop Solution to understand Pakistan Law
+# LegalEase - One Stop Solution to Understand Pakistan Law

 [Visit LegalEase](https://thelegalease.streamlit.app/) to explore more!